How do language production and comprehension differentially affect language learning?

 - We are running a mixed comprehension-production training condition of the original experiment in order to investigate whether the learning benefit associated with production is incremental in nature (the learning benefit scales with the amount of production training) or provides a boost with diminishing returns (adding even a little language production practice to a comprehension-focused training increases performance disproportionally).
-Preliminary data from this follow-up were presented in a talk at ISBPAC, May 2018, in Braunschweig, Germany (abstract, slides), and a poster based on the full dataset from this project will be presented at IWLP in July 2018 at the MPI Nijmegen (abstract).
+Preliminary data from this follow-up were presented in a talk at ISBPAC, May 2018, in Braunschweig, Germany (abstract, slides), and a poster based on the full dataset from this project was presented at IWLP in July 2018 at the MPI Nijmegen (abstract & poster ).

 - In collaboration with Martin Zettersten, I am running a cross-situational word learning study to investigate whether feedback during learning is processed differently after comprehending than producing a new language; this project is supported by the Psychology department’s Menzies and Royalty research award.
 I presented a poster with preliminary results from this project at Psycholinguistics in Flanders in Ghent, June 2018 (abstract, poster, demo).

 - With LCNL RA Emily Perez we are designing a new experiment to test whether language production training improves generalization to new materials compared to comprehension training.
 Congratulations to Emily on winning two university research awards for supporting this project.

 - In collaboration with Valerie Keppenne and Carrie Jackson from Penn State’s German department, we will be running a version of the original experiment with German grammatical gender agreement instead of an artificial language, to confirm whether the original finding holds with a natural language in a classroom setting.